facebook/create-react-app/CONTRIBUTING.md

 Good pull requests, such as patches, improvements, and new features, are a fantastic help.
 They should remain focused in scope and avoid containing unrelated commits.

-Please **ask first** if somebody else is already working on this or the core developers think your feature is in-scope for Create React App.
+Please **ask first** if somebody else is already working on this or the core developers think your feature is in-scope for Create React Index.
 Generally always have a related issue with discussions for whatever you are including.

 Please also provide a **test plan**, i.e. specify how you verified that your addition works.

-## Folder Structure of Create React App
+## Folder Structure of Create React Index

 `create-react-app` is a monorepo, meaning it is divided into independent sub-packages.<br>
 These packages can be found in the [`packages/`](https://github.com/facebook/create-react-app/tree/master/packages) directory.